PacketFire/packetfire_site/content/post/kenobi-boot2-root-writeup.md

 Nmap done: 1 IP address (1 host up) scanned in 0.58 second
 ```

-This ended up exposing a potential `kenobi` user as well as identifying an anonyous share.
-I connected to this share and was happy to find a `logs.txt` file that ended up being a gold mine. leaking not only that `kenobi` was a user but a path to an ssh key.
-This also contained a, presumably up-to-date, copy of the smb config file that pointed to where the users home directory and the samba share was.
+This scan exposed a potential `kenobi` user and also identified an anonymous share.
+I connected to that share and was delighted to find a `logs.txt` file that turned out to be a gold mine, exposing the `kenobi` user and a path to an SSH key.
+This also contained a possibly up-to-date copy of the samba config file that pointed to where the users home directory and the samba share was.

 ```
 smb: \> get log.txt